 Andrea was born in March 1956 in London to parents who were of (now called) the Windrush generation.
-Her father had in fact been one of the men who had embarked at Kingston Jamaica, in 1948 and had sailed to England on the HMS Empire Windrush.
-In a BBC documentary about her life Andrea confesses that she’d based her characters in Small Island on them.
+Her father had been one of the men who had embarked at Kingston, Jamaica, in 1948.
+He had sailed to England on the HMS Empire Windrush.
+In a BBC documentary about her life, Andrea confesses that she’d based her characters in Small Island on them.

-She was like any other black child growing in England at that time, who had parents who worked hard in jobs that didn’t appreciate what they had given up or recognising any educational training that they may have had.
-Plus, the hardship of being accepted, despite that fact that they were invited to England to help with rebuilding after the war.
+She was like any other black child growing in England at that time, who had parents that worked hard in jobs that didn’t appreciate what they had given up.
+Or recognising any educational training that they may have had.
+Plus, the hardship of being accepted, despite being invited to England to help with rebuilding after the war.

-Unlike what you might think, despite her huge success as an author, Andrea did not read her first book until she was twenty-three.
-Like many black children, including myself, she couldn’t find any books that had characters that she could identify with.
-The ones that she could find were written and published in America.
-The rare books that she did find weren’t widely available and quite costly too.
-Sadly, there was very little available in the UK.
+Unlike what you might think, despite her massive success as an author, Andrea did not read her first book until she was twenty-three.
+Like many black children, including myself, Andrea couldn’t find any books that had characters that she could identify with.
+The ones that she could locate were written and published in America.
+The rare books that she found weren’t widely available and were quite costly too.
+Sadly, there were very few books available in the UK.

 Her love of writing was inspired by the books she read, and she recognised the difference they could make to the reader by her own experience when she read.

 Her first novel Every Light in the House Burnin, published in 1994, is said to be a semi-autobiography.
-It’s set in 1960’s England about a black traditional family of that time with a father, who is head of the home.
-Her experiences of initially getting published was difficult as in that stories with Black characters were not seen as marketable and she had several rejections before it came to print.
+It’s set in 1960s England about a traditional black family of that time with a father, who is head of the home.
+Her initial experiences of getting a publisher to accept to publish her work were difficult.
+This was as a result of her stories with Black characters not being seen as marketable, and she had several rejections before it came to print..

-Her second book, Never Far from Nowhere, was published two years later in 1996 and set in 1970’s England about two sisters with Jamaican parents, as was Levy herself.
+Her second book, Never Far from Nowhere, was published two years later in 1996 and set in 1970s England about two sisters with Jamaican parents, as was Levy herself.
 Her third book was published three years later in 1999, called Fruit of the Lemon.
-The main character of the story a young woman with Jamaican parents discovers more about her family that she intends after her own visit to the Island where her parents were born.
-Her parents, like many whom had left the Caribbean in the 50s and 60s, had the intention to go ‘back home’.
-Her journey becomes of journey of self-discovery, taking her to other islands in the Caribbean too and even to Scotland.
+The main character of the story (a young woman with Jamaican parents) discovers more about her family that she intends after she visits the island where her parents were born.
+Her parents, like many who had left the Caribbean in the 50s and 60s, had the intention to go ‘back home’.
+Her journey becomes a journey of self-discovery, that takes her to other islands in the Caribbean too and Scotland.

-Small Island was not only a book, it was adapted first for TV by the BBC in 2009 and then for stage by Helen Edmundson in 2019.
-Sadly, Andrea was only able to witness rehearsals before it was performed at the Nation Theatre, London and screened across the UK at various cinema outlets after her death, where it received several standing ovations.
+Small Island was not only a book it was also adapted first for TV by the BBC in 2009 and then for the stage by Helen Edmundson in 2019.
+Sadly, Andrea was only able to witness rehearsals before it was performed at the Nation Theatre, London.
+The play was screened across the UK at various cinema outlets after her death, where it received several standing ovations.

 Her last novel The Long Song, published in 2006, also won awards and was adapted for TV by the BBC.
 In total Andre Levy produced six books, two of which were essays and short stories.
-Her legacy is that, she continues to inspire women like myself, who grew without seeing themselves in books, who now know and believe that if the books aren’t there, then we can write them ourselves.
+Her legacy is that she continues to inspire women like me.
+Women who grew without seeing themselves in books, who now know and believe that if the books aren’t there, then we can write them ourselves.